 Discovery Stations

 Stroll the Garden and visit discovery stations from 10 a.m. – 2 p.m.
 Talk with Friends of Refugees staff and the International Rescue Committee Youth Food Justice Interns to learn about the interesting work they do.
-Visit the Edible Garden to learn about some ways plants are used in international cuisines.
-Enjoy a treat by Baran Kabab alongside an iced tea sample, and listen to music from Clarkston Strings High School Small Group Orchestra on the Lanier Terrace.
+Visit the Edible Garden to learn about some ways plants are used in international cuisines and enjoy a treat.

 Hosted in partnership with Friends of Refugees.